Impeachment trial of Texas’ Ken Paxton to begin no later than August 28

 Underlining how Paxton’s impeachment has upended the Texas Capitol, the session ended with a dozen House lawmakers walking across the building and delivering the articles of impeachment to the Senate, where there are 31 senators who could act as jurors.

-In a complicating twist, one of them is Paxton’s wife, Republican Sen. Angela Paxton, who has not spoken publicly since the impeachment or said whether she will recuse herself from the proceedings.
+In a complicating twist, one of them is Sen. Paxton, who has not spoken publicly since her husband's impeachment or said whether she will recuse herself from the proceedings.
 She declined comment Monday when approached by The Associated Press outside the Senate chamber.

 The chairman of the House investigation, Republican state Rep. Andrew Murr, also declined to comment on whether it would be appropriate for Sen. Paxton to participate.